The 15 Most Essential Food Experiences in Denver

 With a system that replicates NY water, the bagels they’re churning out at Rosenberg’s are the real deal.
 From everything to cinnamon raisin, they’ve got all the classic flavors, available as a sandwich or with your choice of cream cheese smear (but never toasted—they’re fresh and perfect as-is).
-The only thing that can improve upon this kind of bagel perfection is opting to get your topped with their house-cured lox (and maybe some tomatoes, onions, and capers too).
+The only thing that can improve upon this kind of bagel perfection is opting to get yours topped with their house-cured lox (and maybe some tomatoes, onions, and capers too).

 Buns and dumplings and noodles, oh my!
 Denver may not have its own Chinatown like some bigger cities, but that doesn’t mean we’re lacking in stellar Chinese cuisine.
 Want proof?
 Bring a group to this popular spot for dim sum feasts.
 The roving carts are back in business, ready to serve up plate after plate of goodness, plus their entire dim sum menu is now available to go too.
 Don’t miss the pork and shrimp shu mai, fried shrimp dumplings with mayo (yes, just dip it!), and salt & pepper squid.

 Not even a pandemic could stop the oldest bar in Denver from continuing its legacy.
 Former patrons Jack Kerouac and Neal Cassady may be a bit confused by the new set-up if they wandered by today, but after sipping some whiskey, they’d probably settle in just fine.
 One thing that hasn’t changed, though, is the much loved, must try burger: the JCB, properly oozing with jalapeno cream cheese.